hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local.md

 ![Corda network startup screenshot](/setup-assets/Corda_network.jpg)

+It's safe to press `Ctrl-C` here, as what you are seeing are the container logs.

 ### Corda Relay

 The relay was built earlier, so you just need to use a different configuration file to start a relay for the Corda network.